-In this article, we’ll go over the basics of what to expect when you sell your rental property at a loss, as well as its effect on your taxable income.
+We’ll go over the basics of what to expect when you sell your rental property, how to calculate loss as well as how you could minimize loss from your taxable income.

 How Do Investors Make Money From a Rental Property?